nwjs/chromium.src/docs/updater/dev_manual.md

   * Run command `./mb train` to update the expectations.
   * Example CL: https://crrev.com/c/3656357.

+### Update tester configuration.
+The parameters for invoking the updater unit tests when running in Buildbot are defined in `testing/buildbot/gn_isolate_map.pyl`.
+After making changes to the file, run `vpython3 .\testing\buildbot\generate_buildbot_json.py` to generate the bot configurations, make a CL, and send it out.

 ### Run tests on swarming
 `mb` tool can upload your private build target (and all the dependencies, based on build rule) to swarming server and run the target on bots.
 The